-She has designed and facilitated countless group meetings and workshops, longer-term engagements helping leaders work through sticky process and leadership challenges, and the co-creation of collaborative deliverables (reports, campaigns, etc).
+She has designed and facilitated countless group meetings and workshops, strategy, culture, and systems change processes, and the co-creation of collaborative products (reports, campaigns, etc).
+She's helped grow and strengthen networks and has coached leadership teams through tough communication and culture challenges.
 Topics have included patient-powered healthcare, biotech R&D, California water governance, science-policy interaction and communications, animal agriculture reform, plastic pollution reduction, habitat conservation, and corporate social responsibility, among others.
 Client-partners have included UCSF & the Health eHeart Alliance, John Hopkins University, the Patient Centered Outcomes Research Institute, the Natural Resources Defense Council, National Wildlife Federation, the California Department of Water Resources, many state conservation and fish/wildlife departments, the Santa Barbara Foundation, UPSTREAM Policy, SweetRush, Inc., and others.

 Brooking holds a MA in organizations and management theory from UC Irvine, and a BA in environmental studies from Dartmouth.
 She completed a two-year somatic and developmental counseling program, is a certified Circling practitioner, and has additional training in systems theory, ecology, writing and editing, group facilitation, coaching, conflict resolution and mindfulness.
-Somehow, she lives happily in Los Angeles, and in her spare time, she's an avid writer and performer of poetry.
+She lives in Los Angeles, and in her spare time, enjoys poetry, ambling walks, and conversational geekery.